 Caspian Tern

-At the end of the month, I visited my favorite place, the Isles of Scilly for a pelagic weekend with Mark Powell, Ash, and Ken.
+At the end of the month, I visited my favourite place, the Isles of Scilly, for a pelagic weekend with Mark Powell, Ash, and Ken.
 I had tried to see Wilson’s Petrel on numerous occasions but had never succeeded.
 However, the weekend turned out to be an unforgettable experience.

 My first Wilson's Petrel